 Cardholders do earn a flat 1 percent back for all regular spending, but they also earn 5 percent back on up to $1,500 they spend each quarter in rotating categories (activation required).
 After they hit that limit, cardholders then earn 1 percent on any additional purchases in these rotating categories.
 The card also comes with no annual fee, which makes it a smart card to keep for the long haul.

 Discover also takes a different approach when it comes to welcome bonuses.
-Instead of a traditional bonus you can earn when you meet a minimum spending requirement, Discover will match all the rewards you earn after the first 12 months.
-This means that if you earn $200 in cash back your first year, Discover will match that amount to a total of $400 after year one.
+Instead of a traditional bonus that you earn when you meet a minimum spending requirement, Discover will match all the rewards that you earn in the first 12 months.
+This means that if you earn $200 in cash back your first year, Discover will match that amount and you’ll receive a total of $400 cash back.

-If you’re thinking you might want to sign up for the Discover it Cash Back, then you’ll likely want to know which categories you can earn heightened cash back rewards in.
+Considering the Discover it Cash Back card?
+Then you’ll need to know in which categories you can earn higher cash back rewards.
 This guide explains the Discover it Cash Back calendar and, in particular, Discover’s rotating categories for all of 2021.

-If your goal is maximizing your rewards, you’ll want to familiarize yourself with the Discover cash back calendar for 2021.
+If your goal is maximizing your rewards, you’ll want to familiarize yourself with the 2021 Discover cash back calendar.
 Below, you can also compare Discover calendar details for 2020 to see which spending categories remain consistent over time.

 |Q2: April through June||

 |Q3: July through September||

 |Q4: October through December||